 - The right to confront witnesses

 - The right to produce witnesses at government expense

 - The right to a jury trial and, if you are enlisted, to have enlisted members on the jury

 - The right to plead guilty or not guilty

 Facing a court-martial means you are facing a potential loss of reputation, pay, your freedom, and lifetime service benefits.
 You need a military defense attorney with experience both in the military and the military justice system.
 Williams Stone Carpenter Buczek, PC has a statewide reputation in Virginia among U.S. servicemen and women for providing an aggressive, effective legal reputation that is focused on one thing: saving your future.

 Get the Right Attorney on Your Side

 If you are under investigation for a criminal offense allegation, normally you will not be provided a military attorney until you have been actually charged with an offense.
-But you can, and should hire an experienced lawyer to start defending you as soon as you have been notified that a criminal investigation or command investigation is underway.
+But you can, and should hire an experienced lawyer to start defending yourself as soon as you have been notified that a criminal investigation or command investigation is underway.

-Our attorneys can get involved in representing a service member at any point of the process, to include the very beginning of the investigation.
+Our attorneys can get involved in representing a service member at any point of the process, including the very beginning of the investigation.
 As soon as you think you will be the subject of an investigation, get a lawyer right away.
 Even if you have already made a statement implicating yourself in guilt or involvement, it is not too late.
 Call our office.

 If you’re in trouble with the military, don’t leave your future to chance.
-Call us today at 540-657-0111.
+Contact WSCB Attorneys today.